msanto7/leetcode-interview-prep/problems/hash-map-set/hash-map-set-notes.md

 # C#

+    Hashmap
-    - this would be most similar to a dictionary in C#
+        - this would be most similar to a dictionary in C# - https://www.geeksforgeeks.org/c-sharp-dictionary-with-examples/

         Dictionary<int, string> map = new Dictionary<int, string>();